 The above items might not contribute much to your search engine visibility when taken individually, but everything adds up.
 In the highly competitive world of search rankings, choosing to translate your keywords may be the difference between page 1 and page 10.

 On a final note, keep in mind that the translation process involves the creation of many new pages — as well as the links to these pages.
-An experienced translation agency will be able to maintain consistency throughout the course of the project, so you don’t inadvertently end up creating dead-end links on the translated website.
+An experienced translation company — like Accredited Language — will be able to maintain consistency throughout the course of the project, so you don’t inadvertently end up creating dead-end links on the translated website.